Endand/mastermind/README.md

 ## Usage

 To play the game, run the provided script (ruby mm.rb).
 You can choose between creating the secret code or guessing it.

+Whenever it asks for an input, any substring of the answer it's looking for works.
+For example, when it asks for yes or no, you can type y,ye,yes for yes.

 ## Implementation Details